 Patients will log into the HIPAA compliant Liyfe app to log and track symptoms they experience and communicate with the Care Team.

 AI-based questions will guide patients on the Liyfe App to collect comprehensive symptoms information needed to best understand the situation.

 Evidence-based symptoms normalization algorithm will calculate the severity of the symptoms.
 You either receive a note or emergency alert per your protocol.

 Clinical advice can be given by clinicians on the app.
-Evidence-based educational content is available automatically according to patient symptoms to help in-home symptom management.
+Telemedicine tool is available for text or video chat.